iamishansharma/Image-Metamorphosis/src/README.md

 ## How to Complie the code ?

+The code has been precompiled for Linux systems, you can skip compiling and directly run step 2 in Execution.

+If it fails to run, then compile it again please.

 1. Open Terminal and change directory to this `src` folder.
 2. Run command `chmod u+r+x Morph.sh` (enter password if necessary) to enable usage to shell script.
 3. Now run the command `make clean` to remove any already generated object files.